One-Nexus/Synergy/README.md

 #### Overwrite-Sub

 As above, this mixin is used for overwriting styles for an existing sub-component in alternative context.
-2 parameters are accepted for the `overwritr-sub()` mixin:
+2 parameters are accepted for the `overwrite-sub()` mixin:

 * `$sub-component` - the name of the component you wish to overwrite [required]
 * `$type` - as above, this can be either `flex` (default), `chain` or `static` [optional]